 How to store

 Store the onion jam in a clean, sterile glass jar for up to 2 weeks in the fridge.

 No, I don't recommend freezing the onion jam.

 Be sure to check out my other recipes:

 Let me know if you try out this recipe -- tag me on Instagram @siftandsimmer or leave me a comment/rating below!

 For accuracy and precision in baking recipes, use weight (metric) measurements when available.

-- 1 Tbsp avocado oil or neutral vegetable oil
+- 1 tablespoon avocado oil or neutral vegetable oil

 - 4 extra large onions (white or yellow) sliced

-- 1 tsp thyme leaves fresh (or use slightly less if using dried)
+- 1 teaspoon thyme leaves fresh (or use slightly less if using dried)

 - Use a food processor with the slicing attachment to slice the onions.

 - Heat a Dutch oven or heavy bottomed pot over medium heat.